Feds propose 'student loan safety net' alongside forgiveness

 People are also reading…

-Biden, a Democrat, is moving forward with the repayment plan even as his one-time debt cancellation faces an uncertain fate before the Supreme Court.
-The White House has asked the court to uphold the plan and reject two legal challenges from conservative opponents.
+Biden is moving forward with the repayment plan even as his one-time debt cancellation faces an uncertain fate before the Supreme Court.
+The White House asked the court to uphold the plan and reject two legal challenges from conservative opponents.
 The Biden administration submitted its brief last week, with oral arguments slated for Feb.
 28.

 The Education Department formally proposed the new repayment plan on Tuesday by publishing it in the Federal Register, starting a public comment period that often takes months to navigate.